As of September 18, 2007 to March 25, 2012

 against the State of Florida.
 Here are the names of the men who in the past years witnessed these horrific

-WITNESSES: 17 NAMED WITNESSES
+WITNESSES: 17 NAMED WITNESSES and 7 Archive Articles or Newspaper Morgue

 The Times Courier of Marianna January 24, 1918

-The Attorney General of Florida, Van C. Swearingen visited the Florida Industrial School for Boys at
+The Attorney General of Florida, Van C. Swearingen visited the Florida Industrial School for Boys

-make it a school instead of a detention camp for bad boys.”
+that would make it a school instead of a detention camp for bad boys.”

 Andrew Bowers, a chaplain at the Dozier School from 1959 to 1963, recalls: For most of its history, Dozier freely